chanbot5000/gisday/README.md

 3) Draw polygon in Google Earth and save it as /src/poly.kml

-4) Click hyperlink to point in the info window
+4) Click hyperlink in point's info window

 5) Choose title for map and output directory